hectorproko/Quartz/content/Intellipaat/Assignments/DevOps BC/Kubernetes/Installing Kubernetes (Kubeadm)/Installing Kubernetes (Kubeadm).md

 After the setup, I verify the cluster by running the command `kubectl get nodes`.
 This command outputs the [[Installing Kubernetes (Kubeadm)#^b8d759||expected IP addresses]] of the nodes, confirming their statuses as 'Ready'.
 The output indicates that each node is successfully connected to the cluster and is operational, including the master node labeled as the 'control-plane'.

 <br>![[Pasted image 20231113170903.png]]
-%%Had I not installed a network plugin (ex Calico) I would get [[show NotReady without network plugin.png|not ready]]%%